 July 14, 2017

-Tracy Prewitt and Chad J. Bradford successfully defended a Family Nurse Practitioner in Clark Circuit Court in Jeffersonville, Indiana, against allegations of medical malpractice.
+In July 2017, Tracy S. Prewitt and Chad J. Bradford successfully defended a nurse practitioner in Jeffersonville, Indiana, against allegations of medical malpractice.
+The nurse practitioner

-The case was tried over four days after which time a unanimous verdict was returned in favor of the defendant nurse practitioner.
+The case was tried over four days, after which time a unanimous verdict was returned in favor of the nurse practitioner.